tomiGoljevscek/Oxide.Docs/source/includes/rust-legacy/hooks_player.md

 We need a Python example here
 ```

- * Called when a player uses in-game voice communication
+ * Called when the player uses in-game voice communication

 ## OnItemCraft